andy-hanson/mason/README.md

 	npm install; ./gulp

-And in the other console, `./run` will run all tests.
+And in the other console, `./gulp run` will run all tests.

 ### Editing